 The Vice of Envy

-The vice of envy is a disposition of sorrow toward another one's good (or joy at another's misfortune).
+The vice of envy is a disposition of sorrow toward another's good or joy at another's misfortune.

-Scripture says, “Peace of mind makes the body healthy, but jealousy is like a cancer” (Proverbs 14:30).
-Just as the devil is saddened in our joy and joyful in our sadness, so goes the envious one.
+Scripture warns, “Peace of mind makes the body healthy, but jealousy is like a cancer” (Proverbs 14:30).
+Envy is a slow poison.
+It eats away at your joy, corrodes your peace, and spreads like a sickness through your soul.
+Just as the devil rejoices in your sorrow and sorrows in your joy, so too does the envious heart become twisted—incapable of celebrating what is good in others.

-What does one gain from their neighbors' loss or setback?
+Ask yourself—what do you gain from your neighbors' loss or setback?
 Nothing.
 Should there be a sole possessor of all things, talents, opportunities, friendships?
 There shall not.
+The truth is, envy gains nothing, and costs everything.
+It makes you blind to your own gifts, deaf to the goodness of others, and numb to the joy of the present moment.

 Combat envy with the virtues of kindness, contentment, gratitude, and hope.

 Be content.
+Remember—God has not forgotten you.
+He has given you unique gifts for a unique purpose.
 God distributes gifts differently.
 You will not be judged by what others did with their gifts, but by what you did with yours.

 Back to Series Next Teaching